Matsumae clan: Relations with the Ainu and Russia

 This 1856 print is entitled "Deputy of the Prince of Matsmay."
 This artist's impression of four samurai was among the images that were published after the Perry Expedition "opened the door" to Japan.

 The Matsumae Folding Screen depicts in detail the castle town bustling with trade circa 1754–1764.

-Due to their location, and their role as border defenders, the Matsumae were the first Japanese to negotiate with Russia in any way.
-They may well have been the first Japanese to meet Russians at all within Japanese territory.
-In 1778, a merchant from Yakutsk by the name of Pavel Lebedev-Lastochkin arrived in Hokkaidō with a small expedition.
-He offered gifts and politely asked to trade.
-The Matsumae official tried to explain that he had no authority to agree to trade on behalf of the shōgun and suggested that the Russians come back the following year.
-The following September, the Russians did just that.
-According to some accounts, they had misinterpreted what had been said and expected to trade.
-Instead their gifts were returned to them, they were forbidden to return to the island, and they were advised that foreign trade was allowed only at Nagasaki, a port on the southernmost of Japan's home islands.

-In 1779, a massive earthquake struck Hokkaidō, and a forty-two-foot tsunami lifted the Russian ship out of the sea, depositing it a quarter-mile inland.
-The merchant Lebedev then gave up on Hokkaidō.
+In the summer of 1779, a merchant from Yakutsk by the name of Pavel Lebedev-Lastochkin arrived in Ezo with a small expedition.
+He managed to reach a basho, or official Matsumae trading post for the Ainu, at Akkeshi on the easternmost point of the island.
+Here he was told no trade was possible except via the Ainu, and he and his crew sailed back to their exploratory base on Urup, an uninhabited island in the Kuril Islands to overwinter.
+However, Sakurajima erupted, and a related massive earthquake struck Hokkaidō.
+On January 19 1780, a tsunami deposited his ship, the Natalia, a quarter-mile inland.
+The survivors returned to Russian-controlled Kamchatka by Aleutian-style sea kayaks.
+He ceased further attempts to return to the Kurils and Hokkaido after Catherine the Great declared that the Ainu no longer had to pay the yasak, the Imperial fur tribute.
+The expanding Yamato colony was pushing the Ainu into the Kurils from their earlier territories in Sakhalin and Yezo (now Hokkaidō).

 Palace reception near Hakodate in 1751.
 Ainu bringing gifts.

-The Matsumae clan's fief had extensive contacts with the Ainu of Hokkaidō, and had exclusive rights to trade with the Ainu communities of the island and to guarantee the security of Japanese interests there.
-Relations between the Matsumae and the Ainu was sometimes hostile, demonstrating that their power was not absolute in the region.
-In 1669, what started as a fight for resources between rival Ainu clans developed into a rebellion against Matsumae control of the region.
+The Matsumae clan fief maintained extensive contacts with the Yezo Ainu and held exclusive rights to trade with their communities and to guarantee the security of Yamato interests there.
+Relations between the Matsumae and the Ainu were sometimes hostile, demonstrating that their power was not absolute in the region.
+In 1669, what began as a dispute over resources between rival Ainu clans escalated into a rebellion against Matsumae control.
 It lasted until 1672, when Shakushain's revolt was finally put down.
 The last serious Ainu rebellion was the Menashi-Kunashir rebellion in 1789.

-In 1790, Kakizaki Hakyō painted the Ishūretsuzō, a series of portraits of Ainu chiefs, in order to prove to the Japanese populace that the Matsumae were capable of controlling the northern borders and the Ainu.
-The 12 paintings of Ainu chiefs were displayed in 1791 in Kyoto.
+In 1790, Kakizaki Hakyō painted Ishūretsuzō, a series of portraits of Ainu chiefs, to prove to the Mainland populace that the Matsumae were capable of controlling the northern borders and the Ainu.
+The 12 paintings of Ainu chiefs were exhibited in Kyoto in 1791.